TL;DR

 Failure to Warn

-Example: A medical device sold without disclosing known risks.
+Example: A medical device marketed without disclosing significant safety concerns.

-These cases form the backbone of many strict liability tort examples in personal injury litigation.
+These scenarios represent some of the most common strict liability tort examples seen in personal injury litigation.

 Establishing Strict Liability Claims in Real Cases